 Texas 18 Wheeler Involved Accident Statistics

 At 553, Texas saw by far the highest number of semi-truck accident fatalities out of all US states.
 Texas accounted for 14.2% of all 18-wheeler crash fatalities, which is over 10% more than most other states.

 If your loved one was one of the many killed by a tractor-trailer in Texas, our wrongful death attorneys will help you file a lawsuit against the offending party.
 No amount of money will make up for your terrible loss, but a successful civil lawsuit can help to relieve some of your mental and financial burdens.

-After a Truck Accident, do I Sue the Driver or the Company?
+After a Truck Accident, do I Sue the Driver or the Trucking Company?

 Determining whether to sue the truck driver or the trucking company after an 18-wheeler accident can be tricky.
 The first and most important step in the process is determining the cause of the accident.

 When the Trucking Company is at Fault

 Trucking companies may also force truck drivers to drive in unsafe conditions, such as when roads are icy or visibility is poor.
 Another common cause of 18-wheeler accidents is when trucking companies force truckers to drive with overloaded trailers.
 In these cases, it’s likely the company will be held liable for the truck accident.

 When the Truck Driver is at Fault

 There are also many circumstances in which the driver may be at fault for an 18-wheeler accident.
 Distracted driving, driving under the influence, following too closely, and speeding can cause truck drivers to get into a wreck.
-In addition, if the semi truck driver is self-employed, then accidents caused by fatigue, driving in poor conditions, or overloaded trailers will be the fault of the driver rather than a company.
+In addition, if the truck driver is self-employed, then accidents caused by fatigue, driving in poor conditions, or overloaded trailers will be the fault of the driver rather than the company.